Adirondack (train)

-For most of its existence, the Adirondack has been plagued by numerous delays.
-Amtrak only owns two legs of the route, in Manhattan and between Poughkeepsie and Schenectady.
-Additionally, the route crosses an international boundary where immigration procedures can take up to two hours.
-The on-time performance of the route averaged 64.8% for the year ending June 2016.
-According to Amtrak, 28.8% of the train delay was due to track- and signal-related problems, especially along the Delaware & Hudson segment, which is now owned by Canadian Pacific Railway.
+The Adirondack is a daily intercity passenger train operated by Amtrak between New York City and Montreal.
+The scenic route follows the Empire Corridor through the Hudson Valley with major stops in Yonkers, Poughkeepsie, Albany–Rensselaer, and Schenectady.
+North of Saratoga Springs the route runs between the Adirondack Mountains and Lake Champlain until crossing the Canada–U.S. border at Rouses Point.
+Trains take approximately 11 hours to travel the 381 mi route.

+Canadian track maintenance issues led to the suspension of the Adirondack from June to September in 2023 and 2024.

+Operation of the Adirondack is supported by the New York State Department of Transportation and Via Rail.
+Amtrak reported that Adirondack served 26,892 passengers in fiscal year 2023, down from pre-COVID-19 pandemic ridership of 117,490 in FY2019.

 History

-At the inception of Amtrak on May 1, 1971, the Delaware & Hudson operated two trains between Albany, New York and Montreal: the Montreal Limited (overnight) and the Laurentian (day).
-Both trains were discontinued, and for three years the D&H line saw no service.
+At the inception of Amtrak on May 1, 1971, the Delaware and Hudson Railway (D&H) operated two trains between Albany, New York and Montreal: the Montreal Limited (overnight) and the Laurentian (day).
+Both trains were discontinued, and for three years the D&H main line saw no service.
 Amtrak service to Montreal began in 1972 with the Montrealer, which ran through Vermont rather than New York.

 The Adirondack began running on August 6, 1974 (with a ceremonial train the previous day) from Grand Central Terminal in New York to Albany, then over the D&H's line to Windsor Station in Montreal.
 From the outset the train operated with financial support from the state of New York.
 The train initially operated as a section of the New York–Buffalo Empire State Express.

-The Adirondack used CP Rail's Windsor Station until January 12, 1986, when it was rerouted to CN Rail's Central Station.
-Until the Empire Connection was built in 1991, the train served Grand Central Terminal instead of Penn Station in New York City.
+Initially, the Adirondack used the same routing as its D&H predecessors, running over the former Rensselaer and Saratoga Railroad via Watervliet and Mechanicville, New York, and over the Schenectady–Mechanicville freight bypass to Saratoga.
+With the April 30, 1978, timetable change, the Adirondack dropped both stops but continued to use the route.
+The train was re-routed via Schenectady on October 29, 1978, but did not start stopping there until January 29, 1979.
+Both termini have shifted since service began.
+In Montreal, the Adirondack moved to the Canadian National Railway's Central Station on January 12, 1986.
+In New York City, the opening of the Empire Connection on April 8, 1991, allowed the Adirondack to serve Penn Station instead of Grand Central.